-All in all, the Guidelines place great responsibility on an attending physician whose patient decides to request assisted suicide.
+Overall, the Guidelines place great responsibility on an attending physician whose patient decides to request assisted suicide.
 Not only must this physician assume responsibility for informing the patient and arranging the logistics of the act, but this physician must also be responsible for follow-up after the patient's death.
-In truth, while the Act focuses mainly on the need for a physician to respect a terminally-ill patient's right to choose death, the Guidelines focus heavily on the physician's responsibility to deal with the patient's emotional and physical well-being during this period, as well as on the well-being of the patient's family and other health-care workers.
-While this is a humane ideal, one wonders whether real-life physicians can, or will devote so much time to an individual patient.
-It seems like such a role
+In truth, while the Act focuses mainly on the need for a physician to respect a terminally ill patient's right to choose death, the Guidelines focus heavily on the physician's responsibility to deal with the patient's emotional and physical well-being during this period, as well as on the well-being of the patient's family and other health care workers.
+While this is a humane ideal, one wonders whether realistically physicians can, or will, devote so much time to an individual patient.
+It seems like such a role requires a Marcus Welby rather than a graduate of today's medical schools who compete for jobs in high-tech medical environments.